op12no2/chess-archive/README.md

 # chess-archive

 Lozza is now my one and only chess project.
-Lozza versions that never made it to githib release are archived here along with other abandoned and unfinished projects.
+Lozza versions that never made it to githib release are archived here along with other abandoned and unfinished projects; engines, tuners and a rating list scraper